zhenwuming99/Macine-learning-Projects/bank_customer_prediction/README.md

 * Total_Ct_Chng_Q4_Q1: Change in Transaction Count (Q4 over Q1)

-* Avg_Utilization_Ratio: Average Card Utilization Ratio
+* Avg_Utilization_Ratio: Average Card Utilization Ratio( it's how much you currently owe divided by your credit limit.
+It is generally expressed as a percent.)

 The data set in particular has a lot of columns, it contains how much the card is being